YasinEfeee/Palm-Reader/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the project root and add your Gemini API key:
+3. Create a `secrets.toml` file in the project root and add your Gemini API key:
    ```
    GEMINI_API_KEY=your_api_key_here
    ```